kaismic/Hitorus/README.md

 Hitorus is a local desktop web browser-based application designed to enhance your experience with the website hitomi.la.
 It offers the following features:

-- Create custom search links with combinable tag filters
+- Create search links with customizable tag filters
 - Download galleries
 - View galleries with advanced functionalities